Purposefully designing technology for civic engagement

 National Energy Board, Canada

-Annette Hester brings innovative approaches to working with data.
+Annette Hester is a senior data visualization initiative lead at the National Energy Board of Canada.
+She brings innovative approaches to working with data.
 Through her company, TheHesterView, she assembles leading experts in their fields into teams that deliver excellence in data structuring and data visualization.
 The quality of the design in her work reflects decades of experience in advisory and strategic policy services.
-Until recently, she was a faculty member of the University of Calgary’s Haskayne Global Energy EMBA, where she was founding director of the university’s Latin American Research Centre.
-She was also previously a senior adviser to the Deputy Minister of the Government of Alberta, Canada, and part of the energy and environment policy team for the leadership campaign that saw Alison Redford elected leader and premier.
-Mrs. Hester has extensive experience as a consultant the private sector and to governmental agencies in several countries of the Americas, primarily Brazil and Canada.
+Previously, she was a faculty member of the University of Calgary’s Haskayne Global Energy EMBA, where she was founding director of the university’s Latin American Research Centre; she was a senior adviser to the deputy minister of the government of Alberta, Canada, and part of the energy and environment policy team for the leadership campaign that saw Alison Redford elected leader and premier.
+Annette has extensive experience as a consultant in the private sector and to governmental agencies in several countries of the Americas, primarily Brazil and Canada.

 For conference registration information and customer service